peterlidee/dive-in-next-13-tests/blog/0.intro/intro.md

+# A deep dive into client and server component versus static and dynamic rendering in Next 13

 # Intro

 With the stable release of the new `app router` in `Next` I decided it was high time I looked into `Next 13`.